Data governance model for a new French mobility service by gig workers

 David Décamps (FR) began photography in 2013 while living in Palisades, a village located a few miles north of New York City (USA).
 Self-taught, and adept at street photography, he stands out for his deeply human and resolutely optimistic vision of art.
 With kindness and finesse, his works reveal the forgotten details of life, thus restoring a sense of wonder that is sometimes lost in a daily life that leaves little room for attention.
 Also illustrator, Deydai is the nickname of the boy who lives in a corner of his brain.
 Deydai likes to illustrate his words.
 Often in black and white, sometimes tinted with colors, his illustrations mix the popular expression “a drawing is better than a long speech”.

-Jessica Pidoux (FR) is a digital sociologist at Sciences Po Paris, Center of European Studies.
+Jessica Pidoux (FR) is a digital sociologist at Sciences Po’s Centre for European Studies and Comparative Politics, in Paris.
 She conducts research in matching algorithmic systems, personal data protection and citizen science for improving development processes in app-innovation.
 She has revealed algorithmic discrimination patterns in the dating app Tinder.
 She is currently project manager of COESO’s module Cooperation Analytics for citizen social science projects (EU Horizon 2020), which gives her knowledge in digital policies across Europe.
 She is also Director of PersonalData.IO where she develops protocols of legal, ethical and technical support to advocate for better digital rights with communities of interest, for achieving their own goals of social transformation in the data economy.
 She contributed with her research to the film production of Ariane Loze’s “cold loves” about recommendation systems for raising awareness about the impact of the data economy.

-Sciences Po Paris – Center of European Studies (FR) is headed by Florence Faucher since September 2022 and is a multidisciplinary research unit specialising in comparative political analysis.
+Sciences Po Centre for European Studies and Comparative Politics in Paris (FR) is headed by Florence Faucher since September 2022 and is a multidisciplinary research unit specialising in comparative political analysis.
 The key research domains are grouped around four main overlapping research axes: the transformations of capitalism; the state as a producer of public policies; Cities, borders and (im)mobilities; Strains on democratic representation.